d-sedov/stata-vim-syntax/README.md

 ## Also looking for running Stata in the Vim ?

-If you want to RUN THE STATA in VIM editor, please refer to \"another Github webpage at https://github.com/zizhongyan/vim-stata/\".
+If you want to RUN THE STATA in VIM editor, please refer to \another Github webpage at https://github.com/zizhongyan/vim-stata/ \.

 ## More screenshots under different themes.
 ![ScreenShot](https://github.com/zizhongyan/stata-vim-syntax/blob/master/screenshots/Screen.Shot.2015-12-22.at.14.01.27.png)